Exclusive - Argentina's YPF says Repsol deal will attract oil investment

-BUENOS AIRES The compensation deal being negotiated between Argentina's YPF (YPFD.BA) and Spain's Repsol (REP.MC) will open opportunities for foreign companies to invest in the South American country's untapped oil and natural gas resources, YPF chief Miguel Galuccio told Reuters on Wednesday.
+BUENOS AIRES The compensation deal being negotiated between Argentina's YPF (YPFD.BA) and Spain's Repsol (REP.MC) will open opportunities for foreign companies to invest in the South American country's vast untapped oil and natural gas resources, the head of YPF, Miguel Galuccio, told Reuters on Wednesday.

 The board of Repsol unanimously agreed on Wednesday to start formal talks with Argentina over a compensation offer for YPF assets that Buenos Aires seized last year.